XuewenWangUGA/MacroHapCaller/README.md

 `pip install fastq-filter`

+### Step 0: prepare a genome reference file which should be the one used for alignment
+E.g., human genome hg38:
+Download the genome sequence of human from the 1000 Genome Project to the folder "VarSeqStitcher" ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/reference/GRCh38_reference_genome/GRCh38_full_analysis_set_plus_decoy_hla.fa
+`wget ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/reference/GRCh38_reference_genome/GRCh38_full_analysis_set_plus_decoy_hla.fa`

+rename the genome sequence file as a short name: mv GRCh38_full_analysis_set_plus_decoy_hla.fa genome.fasta

+   Then index the genome sequence with samtools (tool link: https://www.htslib.org/) samtools faidx genome.fasta

 ### Step 1: Preprocess pipeline for MacroHapCaller
  This pipeline will preprocess the originall PacBio HiFi reads in BAM to fastq, read quality control, umi-analysis (optional), statistical summary, read-reference alignment, sort, and index.
 The major results are a read-reference alignment in the BAM format and BAM index, as well as statistical report files.
 Edit the path and files name to your specified names.

  `MH_umi_dedup_map_pipe.sh`

+ Assume the alignment output will be named as "alignment.bam"

  ### Step 2: call macrohaplotypes

- `java -jar -Xmx100G MacroHapCaller0.4.jar -i alignment.bam -o out.tsv -a config_STR.txt -d config_indel.bed -n config_snp.txt -r genome.fasta -l 2 -m 1 -q 15 -c 100 -p 0.01 -t 12`
+ `java -jar -Xmx100G MacroHapCaller0.4.jar -i alignment.bam -o out.tsv -a config_v0.3/CODISSTR_anchor.XW.config_v0.3.txt -d config_v0.3/MHindels_v0.3.bed -n config_v0.3/MHsnps.pos_v0.3.txt -r genome.fasta -l 2 -m 1 -q 15 -c 100 -p 0.01 -t 12`

+ Replace the real file name with your file name, and add file location path before the file if necessary.
+The above command uses the configure files coming with the software for human CODIS STR based HG38.

- output will be in file: out.tsv
+ The output will be in file: out.tsv, which can be viewed in spreadsheet, Mircosfot Excel or any text file editor.

 ## Input of MacroHapCaller